 Frequently Asked Questions

-Is Project Shred appropriate for complete beginners?
+Is Project Shred suitable for weight management?

 Scientific References